maodou7/Hedging_quantification/README.md

   - Price and amount precision
 - **Error Handling**: Robust error handling and automatic reconnection
 - **Cross-Platform**: Optimized for both Windows and Linux systems
+- **Performance Optimization**: Utilizes uvloop on Linux and optimized event loops on Windows
+- **Data Validation**: Comprehensive input validation and error checking
+- **Extensible Architecture**: Easy to add new exchanges and features

 ## Documentation